 The Civic Engagement Scholarship Program is a program of Drew University’s Center for Civic Engagement.
-It seeks to embody the mission and values of the Center through a four year progressively demanding program that builds students’ capacity while benefitting society.
+It seeks to embody the mission and values of the Center through a four year progressively demanding program that builds students’ capacity while benefiting society.
 Each year, Civic Scholars are asked to engage in activities that will increase their abilities and understanding of how best to serve our shared world.

 Civic Scholars program highlights: